irrdnet/irrd/docs/users/database-changes.rst

 changes.
 Depending on the request and its result, additional notifications may be sent.
 The overview below details all notifications that may be sent.

+IRRd collects some metadata for each request, which is included in notifications to maintainers and written to the server logs.
+For emails, this includes the from, date, subject and message ID headers For HTTP requests (including ``irr_rpsl_submit``) this includes the source IP, user agent and x-irrd-metadata header content.

 Authentication and notification overview